-When he was born, his doctor thought his face had been bruised during delivery because of the port-wine birthmark that stretches from left side of his scalp to his neck, covering his left eye and ear.
+When he was born, his doctor thought his face had been bruised during delivery because of the Port-wine birthmark that stretches from the left side of his scalp to his neck, covering his left eye and ear.
 But, worried that it might be more, doctors told his parents that he might have Sturge-Weber syndrome, a blood vessel malformation in the brain, skin, and eye.
 At only four-days old, he slept through an MRI that showed the telltale signs of the syndrome.

 The diagnosis was overwhelming at first, but Theo’s pediatrician referred him to Dr. Anne Comi, director of the Hunter Nelson Sturge-Weber Center at Kennedy Krieger Institute.
-With the support the committed team of medical professionals at Kennedy Krieger, Theo’s parents, Brandi and Peter were eased into the understanding that Theo had a neurological disorder.
+With the support of the committed team of medical professionals at Kennedy Krieger, Theo’s parents, Brandi and Peter were eased into the understanding that Theo had a neurological disorder.

 “We feel so lucky to have met doctors who are so knowledgeable.
 The team at Kennedy Krieger gave us information and helped connect us with other families who were dealing with Sturge-Weber.”

 Theo had his first seizure on his two-month birthday, just a week after his first appointment at Kennedy Krieger.
 Armed with information from Dr. Comi, Brandi knew what was happening right away, but it wasn’t enough.